Defenseless

 Consider the wars of the past.
 During World War II, many nations felt the heartbreak of impotence in the face of attack—Poland, France, the Netherlands, and Russia.
 Adolf Hitler wasted an entire generation of young men to conquer the world.
 As he faced defeat on all sides, he conscripted old men and boys as young as 13.
 Holed up in his underground bunker and unable to accept imminent defeat, Hitler fantasized about non-existent armies all set to bail him out.

 Ordinary Germans had no such luck.
 My old German teacher's son-in-law grew up in Hamburg and experienced the bombing of the city by armadas of American and British bombers.
-Fires spread and burned for days, sucking the oxygen from the air into a fiery whirlwind, called a "fire-storm," and asphyxiating hundreds of Hamburgers trapped in their homes.
-Perhaps 40,000 died in a single night of bombing.
-The military commanders and city leaders could only watch helplessly, with the usual physical sensations.
+Fires spread and burned for days, sucking the oxygen from the air into a fiery whirlwind, called a "fire-storm," and asphyxiating thousands of Hamburgers in the basements and shelters of their homes.
+Perhaps 40,000 Hamburgers died in a single night of bombing.
+The military commanders and city leaders could only watch helplessly, with almost unbearable dread.

 That could never happen to America, of course!
 Of course, it couldn't.
 We have always thought of our nation as invincible.
 Other nations and entities cause grievous loss to our nation, angering us to retaliate vindictively.
 No one had any doubt that the Allies would triumph over Nazi Germany and Imperial Japan.
 And so it was.